 When Windows ME finishes installing and completes a first boot, shut it down and enable VT-x/AMD-V and Nested Paging.
 This will speed up ME in VB.

 When you loaded Windows 95 in this install, it created a virtual hard drive of only 2GB, but our .vdi file is 8GB in size.
 How do we get those 6GB back?
 With Linux!

 Download the 32-bit version ISO image file of GParted.
 Or use your favorite Linux distribution Live Boot Disc that contains the GParted program.
-Boot your Windows ME VB install into Linux and use Gparted to format the unallocated portion of the virtual hard drive to FAT32.
-You can name the dirve if you wish.
+Boot your Windows ME VB install into Linux and use GParted to format the unallocated portion of the virtual hard drive to FAT32.
+You can name the drive if you wish.